fmammoli/simple-references/README.md

 # simple-references
-A simple way to retrieve formatted references for academic texts.
+A simple way to retrieve formatted references for academic texts using React.